-Assisting Hands Home Care provides memory care services for seniors suffering from Alzheimer’s disease and other forms of dementia in Lombard, Villa Park, Elmhurst, Addison, IL and surrounding areas in DuPage county.
+Assisting Hands Home Care provides Alzheimer’s and dementia home care, and in-home memory care services for seniors suffering from these diseases in Lombard, Villa Park, Elmhurst, Addison, IL and surrounding areas in DuPage county.

 Those who are affected by Alzheimer’s disease and dementia are much better off receiving care in the familiar and comfortable environment of their homes.
 Our caregivers at Assisting Hands have the training and experience to provide excellent memory care for those suffering from these conditions.
 We can engage your loved ones in memory care exercises that will help reduce the effects of memory loss and we can help counteract mood swings and agitation with positive reinforcement.